“In the place where repentant sinners stand, even the completely righteous cannot stand.” – The Talmud, Berachot 34b

-When I first entered SAA, my shame and guilt was so overwhelming I couldn’t even look at myself in the mirror.
+When I first entered SAA, my shame and guilt were so overwhelming I couldn’t even look at myself in the mirror.
 The weight of the past was heavy on my heart, I had hurt and damaged the people I loved the most, including myself.
 I had gone against everything I believed in, morally and ethically, as I was taught as a child.
-My acting out had reached dangerous levels and the urges, compulsions and memories were eating away at me.
+My acting out had reached dangerous levels and the urges, compulsions, and memories were eating away at me.

 The Promises say that “We will not regret the past nor wish to shut the door on it”, but I was full of regret and couldn’t bring myself to face my past.
-All I wanted to do was to shut the door on it, after all, what would regurgitating my past achieve?
+All I wanted to do was to shut the door on it, after all, what would be regurgitating my past achieve?
 Why go there, I’m in recovery now and there’s nothing I can do about the past.

 Then, at one SAA meeting I decided to share about the agony I was going through.
 I had been beating myself up so bad I hadn’t slept for days and I was losing weight because I wasn’t eating either.
 Not until a fellow SAA member came up to me after the meeting did I have a breakthrough.
-He said “you have to forgive yourself; a life lived without forgiveness is a life of pain.”
+He said, “you have to forgive yourself; a life lived without forgiveness is a life of pain.”
 Everything I was hearing at the meetings about living in the present suddenly made sense; I was still living in the past!

 It was a G-D SHOT.
 By acknowledging that I am not perfect and that the wounds inside me needed healing, I was able to see that who I had become (a sex addict) wasn’t who I truly am.
 The baggage of my past needed to be confronted and dealt with, and forgiveness was the key.
 I needed a Sponsor and I needed to start my Step work to face that baggage in a structured, healthy manner.
 I also had to deal with real feelings of anger and betrayal for all I had done.
 This was going to be a long process of change and making amends but I had to forgive myself if I was going to move forward.
 So I did just that, I looked at myself in the mirror and said, “I forgive you”.
-I cried and reached out to my brothers and sisters in program.
+I cried and reached out to my brothers and sisters in the program.
 They comforted me and reassured me that my life would get better.

 It has gotten better.
-The Promises have come true by working the Steps and forgiving myself and today I have found who I truly am, a person of honor, integrity and trustworthiness.
+The Promises have come true by working the Steps and forgiving myself and today I have found who I truly am, a person of honor, integrity, and trustworthiness.